ryonagana/allegrotrippytypinggame/readme.md

 ## Trippy Typing game
--- Krampus Hack 2020 Entry Originally used Raylib, converted to allegro + shaders
+### Krampus Hack 2020 Entry
+### used Raylib, converted to allegro + shaders

--- Murphy's Mushroom Farm - by  audiomirage at https://freesound.org
+- Murphy's Mushroom Farm - by  audiomirage at https://freesound.org
--- hippie trippy loop.wav - by zagi2 at https://freesound.org
+- hippie trippy loop.wav - by zagi2 at https://freesound.org
--- Vine's Boom  by Vine - I Do Not Own the Rights to This Music, just for fun
+- Vine's Boom  by Vine - I Do Not Own the Rights to This Music, just for fun